LPC Supervisor & CEO of Family First Counseling

 Megan is the practice Founder and has committed Family First Counseling to providing affordable, convenient counseling services to its clients.
 Our office has counselors available 7 days a week to provide flexibility to our clients.

-Professional Memberships: American Counseling Association, Texas Counseling Association, Minority Behavioral Health Network, Texas Associate of Multicultural Counseling and Development and Texas Association of Counselor Education and Supervision.
+American Counseling Association, Texas Counseling Association, Minority Behavioral Health Network, Texas Associate of Multicultural Counseling and Development and Texas Association of Counselor Education and Supervision.

 Megan R. Pickens, native of Kansas City, Kansas, is a serial entrepreneur and a resident of Arlington, TX.
 First she created her business Family First Counseling in 2009.
 There she works as a Licensed Professional Counselor Supervisor focused on life enrichment, empowering women, and healthy relationships.
 Second, as an LPC Supervisor she provides supervision to students and interns new to the field.
 For more info on supervision check out LPC Intern Supervision.
 Third, she prides herself on telling it like it is with her clients.
 Along with motivating them to make changes to better their lives.

 Always the “cool mom,” Megan is an empty nest parent of three adult children.
 In addition to that she’s also active in her church.
 Among her volunteer work she helps combat domestic violence.
 Megan is a Ph.D. student at Texas Wesleyan University in the Marriage & Family Therapy Department.
 Her primary research interests concern High Achieving Black women.
 This includes the intersection of emotional abuse, microaggressions and Narcissistic Abuse.
 Most recently, Megan is a published author.
 Her chapter is Rational Emotional Behavioral Therapy in the 2nd Edition of Marriage and Family Therapy: A Practice-Oriented Approach.
 Go to our Facebook page to get information about upcoming events.
+Megan is part of Call to Action Mental Health, a powerhouse collaboration of Black Women intent on addressing mental health issues in the Black community.

 Personally, her interests include documentary and independent film.
 Also music and dancing for fitness.
 Expanded interests include local politics and positive portrayal of Black people in media.
 Her favorite thing to do is travel internationally.
 Proudly, she has been a member of Delta Sigma Theta Sorority, Inc. since Spring 1997 and belongs to the Arlington Alumnae Chapter.